-A statute barred debt in Scotland is a debt which is extinguished by operation of law and is no longer payable.
-The legislation that covers this area is the Prescription and Limitation (Scotland) Act 1973 (1973 Act).
+A statute barred debt in Scotland is a debt that is written off after the passage of time and is no longer recoverable by the creditor after that passage of time, providing certain conditions are met.
+This area of law in Scotland is known as prescription and is governed by the Prescription and Limitation (Scotland) Act 1973.

 The prescribed period is the amount of time the law says must pass uninterrupted before the debt is written off.

 The logic behind prescribing a debt, is that after what is known as an appropriate date a lender only has a prescribed period of time to recover the debt or it becomes unenforceable.
 What can interrupt this process is if the creditor makes a relevant claim, or alternatively, the debtor makes a relevant acknowledgement of the debt.

 There are two periods of prescription in Scots law.
 The first of these is known as Short Negative Prescription and is a 5 year period; the second is Long Negative Prescription, which is for a 20 year period.